7 min read

 Is Pea Protein Safe During Pregnancy and Breastfeeding?

-Yes, pea protein is considered safe during pregnancy and even after pregnancy when you start breastfeeding.
-Not only is it safe, but it can also help provide some of the additional required protein your body and the baby’s body needs during these times.
-Each individual’s circumstances can be different, however.
-It is always best to seek personalized advice from your doctor before taking nutritional supplements during pregnancy or lactation, including protein supplements made with plant-based protein.
+Pea protein is generally considered safe during and after pregnancy when you start breastfeeding.
+It can also help provide some of the additional required protein your body and the baby’s body needs during these times.
+Each individual’s circumstances can be different and it is always best to seek personalized advice from your Healthcare Practitioner before taking nutritional supplements during pregnancy or lactation, to ensure you're getting the right protein for you and your baby, including plant-based protein.

 Proper nutrition post-pregnancy is just as important as it is during pregnancy.
 Your body is in the process of recuperating and healing, and staying energetic to care for a new infant is going to be tough if your diet is lacking what your body truly needs.
 Likewise, if you are breastfeeding, you are essentially still supporting two bodies with what you eat, so proper nutrition is vital.